 Graduate College Emerging Leadership Academy (GC-ELA)

 Our graduate students and postdoctoral scholars are developing extremely strong expertise in their disciplines.
-Yet the challenges our society is facing require more than just expertise, these challenges require a new generation of leaders who can build collaborations, work across disciplines, and forge stronger solutions from diverse perspectives.
+Yet the challenges our society is facing require more than just expertise, these challenges require a new generation of leaders who can build collaborations, work across disciplines, and forge stronger solutions from various perspectives.
 The Graduate College Emerging Leadership Academy (GC-ELA) is committed to developing these skills in our most promising graduate students and postdoctoral scholars.

 GC-ELA focuses on: leadership research, theory, and practice; ethics; collaboration and teamwork; effects of gender and diversity issues on work teams; and communication.
 The program culminates in a semester-long mentoring experience for each participant with a current Iowa State leader.